-Indicator 3.1.1 Level of soil disturbance Indicator Statement(s) 13 - Percent of harvested blocks meeting legal soil disturbance objectives (CI - 3.1.1(a)) Element(s) 3.1 Soil Quality and Quantity Value(s) and Objective(s) Value 3.1: The productive capability of forest ecosystems within the Timber Harvesting Land Base is sustained.
-Objective 3.1: Soil productivity within the Land Base is sustained.
-Background and Description The objectives of soil conservation under British Columbia's Forest and Range Practices Act (FRPA) includes: Limiting the extent of soil disturbance caused by harvesting and silviculture activities that negatively affect the physical, chemical and biological properties of soil; and Conducting forest practices in a manner that addresses the inherent sensitivity of a site to soil degrading processes to minimize soil disturbance, landslides, soil erosion and sediment delivery to streams.
+Indicator Statement(s) 13 - Percent of harvested blocks meeting legal soil disturbance objectives (CI - 3.1.1) Target 100% Basis for the Target Maintenance of site productivity is a core prerequisite for achieving sustainability.
+Minimizing detrimental soil disturbance will help to retain the productive capacity of the land base.
+Variance -5% Background and Description The objectives of soil conservation under British Columbia's Forest and Range Practices Act (FRPA) includes: Limiting the extent of soil disturbance caused by harvesting and silviculture activities that negatively affect the physical, chemical and biological properties of soil; and Conducting forest practices in a manner that addresses the inherent sensitivity of a site to soil degrading processes to minimize soil disturbance, landslides, soil erosion and sediment delivery to streams.
 The objective of placing limits on the amount of soil disturbance allowed within the "Net Area to be Reforested" (NAR) is to ensure that site productivity is maintained and that impacts to other resource values are prevented or mitigated.
 Net Area to be Reforested (NAR) is defined as the area which Canfor is legally obligated to regenerate to free growing status (e.g., gross harvest area minus deletions for permanent roads, landings, gravel pits, wildlife tree patches, etc.).
 Harvesting and silviculture activities must be carried out such that the total amount of soil disturbance at any time during operations does not exceed the specified maximum (BCMOF 2001).
 Objectives set by the provincial government for soils, as well as associated practice requirements specific to soil disturbance limits, are outlined in the Forest Planning and Practices Regulation (FPPR).
 Soil Disturbance types and related categories is a general term and can include temporary access structures, corduroyed trails, compacted areas and dispersed disturbance (dispersed trails, gouges, and scalps).
 Soil disturbance can have positive (mineral soil exposure for seed germination) or negative (soil compaction) impacts.
 Managing the detrimental soil disturbance levels will help to retain the productive capacity of ecosystems.
 Soil compaction, displacement and erosion are components of potentially detrimental soil disturbance.
 These targets seek to manage soil disturbance levels caused by harvesting and silviculture operations.
 Strategy Site information detailing soil hazards is collected during site level planning (e.g., assess slopes, soil textures, soil moisture regimes and organic matter content).
 This information is then used for the identification and delineation of allowable levels of soil disturbance within the net area to reforest for harvesting and silviculture activities.
 Soil disturbance objectives are written into site plans by committing to the maximum planned levels of soil disturbance for standard units and roadside work areas.
 Prior to the commencement of harvesting activities, pre-works are completed, which include a review of applicable soil disturbance targets in the site plan.
-Harvest operations are conducted in a way, and during times of the year, that ensures commitments can be achieved.
+Harvest operations are conducted in a way. and during times of the year, that ensures commitments can be achieved.
 Monitoring throughout harvesting activities and final inspections assess (and report) conformance to the targets within the Site Plan.
 Soil conservation training is also periodically undertaken to increase soil conservation awareness among harvesting and silviculture contractors.